Ground Turkey Pasta

 Quick dinners.
-We all know how important it is to have those quick and easy dinner recipes in our arsenal.
+We all know how important it is to have those quick-and-easy dinner recipes in our arsenal.
 This particular recipe came about when we first moved to Arizona when we were living with my parents.

-My mom and I would take turns making dinner for the five of us (my parents, grandmother, husband and me) and at one point she discovered this recipe.
+My mom and I would take turns making dinner for the five of us (my parents, grandmother, husband and me) and at one point we discovered this recipe.
+I don't remember the original, but it used leftover chicken so we would often make grilled chicken to use for this.
+One time we had ground turkey so that's what we used, and it turned out so perfectly that I haven't made it with chicken since.

-This dish is one of those that fools you a little bit.
-It tastes so good and there is so much variety in flavors that you think someone slaved over it.
-The truth is, this recipe is ready in under 30 minutes, which is something we all need some days!
+This dish is one of those that fools you a little bit...
+It tastes so good, and there is so much variety in flavors that it feels fancy.
+You think someone toiled over it.
+The truth is...

 I mentioned the complexity of flavor in this dish and it's truly one of the things I love most about this recipe.
 Let me lay this out for you.
 This orzo dish has ground turkey, spinach, pine nuts and golden raisins.

-There is no real "sauce" to this pasta, just olive oil, spices and it's topped with shaved parmesan.
-You can chop the spinach up into super small pieces, if you need to hide it from the kids (or adults) ;).
+There is no real "sauce" to this pasta, just olive oil, salt, pepper, spices like Italian seasoning and it's topped with shaved parmesan.

 This dish makes enough to share or to have leftovers ready for a few days!
 You could also half the recipe if you don't need as much.